 What are cookies?

-We use different types of cookies on our site:
+The different types of cookie on our site are explained below.

 We use session cookies to:

 - Keep you logged in while you move through pages and services on our site,

 - Enable you to complete transactions on the site

 - Pre-populate forms with information to save you typing in information that you have already provided.